LuxLang/lux/documentation/book/the_lux_programming_language/chapter_16.md

 There's a lot going on here.

 First of all, by using the `covering` macro, you can tell the test suit to track the coverage that your test suite has of a given module.

-That way, if your tests miss some _exported_, the report you'll get after running the tests will tell you, so you can judiciously choose to either expand your coverage, or skip covering them.
+That way, if your tests miss some _exported/public_ definitions, the report you'll get after running the tests will tell you, so you can judiciously choose to either expand your coverage, or skip covering them.

 The `for` and `cover` macros then signal whenever one or more definitions are being covered by a given test.

 Lux also defines some _specifications_, which are basically parameterizable tests, which implement consistent testing for various interfaces in the standard library.

 That way, when testing an implementation of those interfaces, instead of having to copy-paste, or re-invent the testing every time, the specification is imported.

 This enables consistent testing of implementations.

 `and` allows you to _sequentially_ compose `Test`s into a larger `Test`.